odanoburu/FreeLing-User-Manual/processing-classes.md

 };
 ```

 Once created, the language identifier may be used to get the most likely language of a text using the method `identify_language`, or to return a sorted vector of probabilities for each language (`rank_languages`).
 In both cases, a set of languages to be considered may be supplied, telling the identifier to apply to the input text only models for those languages in the list.
-An empty list is interpreted as ``use all available language models''.
+An empty list is interpreted as *use all available language models*.
 The language list parameter is optional in both identification methods, and defaults to the empty list.

 The same `lang_ident` class may be used to train models for new languages.
 A plain text file can be passed to method `train_language` which will use the data to create a new model, which will enlarge the identifier's language repertoire, and will be stored for its use in future instances of the class.